trevorblades/eslint-plugin/README.md

 - `plugin:@trevorblades/core` for basic JavaScript and Node.js projects
 - `plugin:@trevorblades/react` for React projects
 - `plugin:@trevorblades/typescript` for TypeScript projects
+- `plugin:@trevorblades/graphql` for projects that contain GraphQL files

-The `react` config inherits rules and plugins from `core`, but `typescript` doesn't inherit any rules, and must be combined with either `core` or `react` for best results.
+The `react` config inherits rules and plugins from `core`, but `typescript` and `graphql` don't inherit any rules, and must be combined with the other configs for best results.

 ## Prettier